synw/django-alapage/README.md

 `ALAPAGE_EDIT_MODE='code'` : if you plan to code html manualy more than in the wysywig editor.
 This will put the code editor in front and collapse the wysywig editor.

-`'ALAPAGE_CODEMIRROR_KEYMAP'`='vim' : select your favourite keymap for codemirror editor (ex: "vim", "emacs"): default is no mapping
+`'ALAPAGE_CODEMIRROR_KEYMAP'='vim'` : select your favourite keymap for codemirror editor (ex: "vim", "emacs"): default is no mapping

 `ALAPAGE_BASE_TEMPLATE_PATH='my_base_template.html'` : to choose a root base template with a different name than the default `base.html`